 Things to Do:

 Check out the Art Scene:

-Laguna Beach is notorious known for it’s art scene, which is demonstrated through the variety of art classes offered, the city’s self-guided art tour, and even a free art exhibition in the City Hall.
-In fact, the city even hosts the International Art Festival every summer.
-The best way to experience the art scene is by checking out the many museums such as the Laguna Art Museum that showcase local artists work.
+Laguna Beach is notorious known for it’s art scene, which is demonstrated through the variety of art classes offered, the city’s self-guided art tour, and the amount of museums throughout the city.
+For example, the Laguna Art Museum showcases local artists work.
+In addition, the city even hosts the International Art Festival every summer.

 Laguna Beach provides a free open air trolley service to help get through the struggle of beach-parking and to help get around the city.
 Check the website for times and routes.

 This hidden fairytale-style beach is my favorite to go to when visiting Laguna Beach because it is complete with a castle-style tower (Victoria Tower) that is right next to breathtaking rock cliffs and tide pools!
 I would recommend this beach to travelers looking to get amazing photos of the ocean and other nature aspects of Southern California.